alexandruchis1987/NVBBeaconSDK/README.md

 ```

-###If your app already has push notifications enabled you can go on, otherwise check [https://github.com/alexandruchis1987/NVBBeaconSDK/wiki/Push-Notifications](How To Configure Push Notifications)
+###If your app already has push notifications enabled you can go on, otherwise check [How To Configure Push Notifications](https://github.com/alexandruchis1987/NVBBeaconSDK/wiki/Push-Notifications)

 Before the last line of ‘didFinishLaunchingWithOptions’ method request push notification authorization